Houston Alternative Art: 1980s

 Bob Harper, the Fan Man, began to build an environment in the Third Ward that he called the “Third World.”
-Assembling found materials like abandoned TVs, water skis, mannequins, bottles, and numerous electric fan blades, he said, “I build for the Lord.
-Everybody can look at what I build and know that there is a God up above because I get my ideas from the blue sky.”
+He created pieces from items such as abandoned TVs, water skis, mannequins, bottles, and numerous electric fan blades.
 The project grew until it covered the house and yard.
 In 1992 the house burned down when a gas heater exploded; Harper's mother died from injuries sustained in the fire.
 The Fan Man then moved to a property owned by his brother and began to rebuild his environment, working on it until his death in 1995.